hyperledger/aries-rfcs/features/0794-did-rotate/README.md

 This mechanism allows a party in a relationship to change the DID in use for the relationship.
 This may be used to switch DID methods, but also to switch to a new DID within the same DID method.
 Inspired by (but different from) the DID rotation feature of the DIDComm Messaging (DIDComm v2) spec.

+## Implications for Software Implementations

+This protocol enables the identifiers used in a relationship to change.
+Implementations will need to consider how data related to the relationship is managed.
+If the relationship DIDs are used as identifiers, those identifiers may need to be updated during the rotation to maintain data integrity.

 ## Tutorial

 ### Name and Version